-In order to fund any portion of the ICP, the Company must first meet the minimum constant currency Adjusted EBITDA target, which was \$1,232.3 million for 2021.
-If this threshold is not met, the plan is not funded and no payouts are made.
-Upon achievement of the minimum constant currency Adjusted EBITDA, payouts start at 50% funding level and graduate on a straight-line basis to the applicable target for a 100% payout based on actual performance for the relevant metric (Adjusted EBITDA, sales growth and net working capital as a percentage of sales).
+In order to fund any portion of the ICP, the Company must first meet the threshold constant currency Adjusted EBITDA target.
+If this threshold is not met, the plan is not funded, and no payouts are made.
+Upon achievement of the minimum constant currency Adjusted EBITDA, payouts start at 50% funding level for threshold performance and graduate on a straight-line basis to the applicable target for a 100% payout based on actual performance for the relevant metric (Adjusted EBITDA, revenue and net working capital as a percentage of sales).
 Each component then graduates on a straight-line basis to the applicable stretch target for a 200% payout.
 The maximum funding of the bonus pool is limited to 200%.